brayo-pip/ThemeSwitcher/README.md

 * `themeswitcher.startDay`: set the 24-hour clock start of the day
 * `themeswitcher.endDay`: set the 24-hour clock end of the day
 * `themeswitcher.preferredLightColorTheme`: the light theme used in day
-* `themeswitcher.preferredDarkColorTheme`: the dark theme used at day
+* `themeswitcher.preferredDarkColorTheme`: the dark theme used at night

 ## Upcoming Changes